 - Determine what we should eat, produce and manufacture in the UK and import, for health and sustainability

-- Bring together researchers, government, business, and civil society
+- Bring together researchers, government, business, and civil society to determine what interventions might be required

 - Co-produce research across disciplines and stakeholders to provide evidence for coherent policymaking